-Just because you were born that way does not mean that you should stay that way Everyone is born a natural person with a human nature.
+Just because you were born this way does not mean that you should stay this way Everyone is born a natural person with a human nature.
 They have instinctive needs for food, water, clothing, shelter.
 They have human desires for love and care.
 They have normal goals to grow up, raise offspring, and leave a legacy.
 They have innate tendencies to think, act, behave, or proceed in a particular way.
-And, the Bible tells us, everyone has inherited a fallen nature Continue reading I was born that way (and God doesn’t make junk)
+And, the Bible tells us, everyone has inherited a fallen nature Continue reading I was born this way (and God doesn’t make junk)

 There are 3 different perspectives among Christianity.
 Part of each perspective is absolutely true.
 But, as always, the truth is more nuanced and more complicated than any one of these individual perspectives.
 We will try to present the perspectives and leave it between you and the Holy Spirit to lead your conscience to make choices for your situation.
 The history of Halloween is easily researched in any dictionary, encyclopedia, or simple web search… Halloween – Wikipedia, the free encyclopedia Halloween or Hallowe’en (/ˌhæləˈwiːn, Continue reading Should Christians celebrate Halloween?

 Predestination means foreordain, predetermine, decide beforehand, and appoint beforehand.
 This is different than foreknowledge (pre-knowing or prior knowledge).
 Almost all Christians agree with these 2 statements, but the biggest disagreement is what is predestined.
 It is a shame that Christianity has been so divided over the meaning of these words when used in 2 passages in the New Testament.
 Good, honest, God-fearing brethren in Christ have fought each other for centuries over these meanings.
 I do not pretend to be Continue reading What is predestination?
 (Is it foreknowledge?)